SeeedDocument/Seeed-WiKi/docs/Platform/Arduino/CAN_BUS_Shield.md

 ###Version

-This document can be applied to the following version of products:
+This document applies to the following version of products:

 |Version|Released Date|How to Buy|
 |--------|-----------|-----------|